 One major concern people have about laser tattoo removal is the pain level.

 The amount of pain varies from person to person, but most people say it is a pretty uncomfortable experience.

 For this reason, technicians will apply an anesthetic cream to the area to numb some of the discomforts.

 After the treatment is completed, the anesthetic will wear off and you may begin to feel some pain.

 It is okay to take a pain reliever to ease some of this discomfort as well.

-Saline removal is a method that extracts pigment from the skin.
+Saline removal is a method that extracts pigment from the skin, sort of like a reverse tattoo.
 It is done with either a handheld tool or machine similar to the one used to apply the ombre brows.

 The technician will go over the eyebrow areas with pigment with them and slightly open up the skin.

 Then, they will insert a saline solution that dries the pigment out and extracts it from the skin.